primalthirst/career-wheel-highcharts/src/readme.txt

 Online at - http://science.anu.edu.au/career-wheel-dev

+career-wheel-body.txt
+- Place in body of panel where you want the careerwheel to load

 career-wheel-pane.html
 - Place in pane where you want the careerwheel to load
 - Loads all neccesary files and renders html